A digital-first music mag

-The idea caught on, and the blog got a little traction, and soon I had been doing it for years and had amassed a catalogue of over 500 album reviews.
+The blog caught on and got a little traction.
+Before I knew it, I had been writing it for years, and had amassed a catalogue of over 500 album reviews.
 But they were impossible to find — Tumblr isn’t great for SEO — and it wasn’t a great reading or browsing experience.

-When I went on my honeymoon last year, I talked with my wife about spending some time making a website that would do my little e-zine justice.
+When we went on our honeymoon, my wife and I talked about spending some time making a website that would do my little e-zine justice.
 With her blessing, I spent the next few months making a website that was flexible enough to hold all the reviews — and new content, like lists and interviews.

 Since the beta launch in February and public launch in March, I’ve seen a 900% increase in month-over-month visits to the site.
 There have been acquisition talks and discussions about financial partnerships.
 It’s been an incredible journey, and again — it’s all been in a period of six months.